Protein On Off Days - Is It Important?

 As far as how much protein you need on rest days to encourage muscle development and performance, the daily amount shouldn’t differ much, if at all, from your training days.
 Take a look at people who build their muscles and sculpt amazing physiques for a living.
 Professional bodybuilders often keep their daily protein amounts consistent, while sometimes switching up carbohydrates or upping carbohydrate amounts depending on their workouts.

 Everyone’s optimal protein amount will depend on their body’s personal needs based on age, gender, weight, workout intensity, and other health factors.
-There is a fairly easy way to get a ball-park range of how much protein a person that exercises should consume each day: simply take your bodyweight and multiply it by 0.7 – 1.0 g to figure how much protein you should aim for each day.
-Some bodybuilders even subscribe to a daily amount of 1.5 – 2.0 g of protein times their bodyweight to achieve even more mass.
+There is a fairly easy way to get a ball-park range of how much protein a person that exercises should consume each day: simply take your bodyweight in pounds and multiply it by 0.7 – 1.0 g to figure how much protein you should aim for each day.
+Some bodybuilders even subscribe to a daily amount of 1.5 – 2.0 g of protein per pound of bodyweight to achieve even more mass.

 The next time your rest day rolls around, remember that it may be a rest day from the weights, but it certainly is not a break from fueling up with the building block of muscle.